awilsoncs/FL-Studio-Notes/Sound-Design-101.md

 1. **Waveform Selection**: Start by setting all oscillators in 3x Osc to sine waves, which are perfect for creating the smooth, low-frequency content of a kick.

 2. **Tuning and Mixing**: Tune the oscillators to different octaves to add more harmonic content to the sound.
-For example, set OSC 1 to -24 semitones, OSC 2 to -36 semitones, and OSC 3 to -48 semitones.
+For example, OSC 2 to -12 semitones, and OSC 3 to -24 semitones.

 3. **Volume Envelope**: Set the volume envelope with a fast attack, short decay, no sustain, and no release.
 This will give the sound a sharp, percussive quality.